How long does a mentoring relationship last?

 The programme is offered to mentees at no cost.
 We only ask that you give your time, passion and commitment to your mentoring relationship, and that you report back to us through feedback surveys.

 Mentors will be nominated by their employers who fund our programme.
 Independent mentors who are not affiliated with one of our partners can fund their own participation, and we are setting up a scholarship fund for women entrepreneurs who have previously taken part in the Foundation’s programmes and now wish to be mentors.

 What are the steps of the application process?

 I am having trouble accessing the application form

 If you’re having trouble accessing the application form, try these simple steps and they should solve it for you.

 If you continue to have problems, please get in touch with the Mentoring team by sending an email to firstname.lastname@example.org.

 I am having trouble submitting my application form

 If you’ve filled out your application form, but are experiencing problems when you try to submit, don’t worry as our system will remember your answers.

+The first step is to log out and log back into the application.
 Once you’ve logged in, go through each page and make sure that you have answered every question.